The Difference Between Reclaimed Wood and Antique Wood

 Shop Reclaimed Wood and Antique Wood

 Decorate your spaces with unique pieces of wood that have a history.
-Greg Pilotti Furniture Makers handcrafts high-quality reclaimed tables with custom designs for your offices and workspaces.
+Greg Pilotti Furniture Makers handcrafts high-quality reclaimed tables and furniture with custom designs for your offices and workspaces.

 For an original piece of furniture, call 484-712-5178 or fill out a pricing request form today!